silexinus/PlainCLIArgs.jl/README.md

 The code we haven't seen yet is:
 * `FlagSearchResult` is a type with three fields: The first two are ints and are used for stray-flag detection: `whicharg` and `whichtoken`.
 The final one is a string: `value`, and is the one you'll be interacting with.
 The values from a `FlagSearchResult` scalar or vector can be extracted using the next two functions.
-* `getvalue` extracts the value from a scalar or 1-element `FlagSearchResult` vector.
-This is always a string, hence in the example above we convert it to an int before updating `nbins`: `nbins = parse(Int, getvalue(binsdata))`
+* `getvalue` extracts the value from a `FlagSearchResult` or 1-element `Vector{FlagSearchResult}`.
+In the example above we want an integer value, hence we pass `Int` as the second argument of `getvalue`.
+If you run `getvalue(binsdata)`, you'll get the value as a `String`.
-* `getvalues` is like `getvalue`, but it returns a vector of strings.
+* `getvalues` is like `getvalue`, but it takes any `Vector{FlagSearchResult}` and returns a vector (of `String`s if no type is provided, of the requested type otherwise).
 Suppose your program took a variable amount of temperature values.
-The line that saves these values as a floatvec is: `temps = parse.(Float64, getvalues(tempdata))`
+You can save them to a floatvec with: `temps = getvalues(tempdata,Float64)`
 * `countvalues` returns the amount of values passed for a flag.
-This is a handy way to ensure that the user passed a valid number of arguments for a given flag.
+Use this to ensure that the user passed a valid number of arguments for a given flag.